2024 financial services reforms

 • Regulations under the CCCFA to fully exempt:

 • voluntary targeted rates schemes provided by local authorities from the CCCFA – such as loans to install insulation or heat pumps – without the need to pay additional compliance costs.
-This exemption will take effect by 25 April 2024.
+This exemption took effect on 25 April 2024.

 • entities whose primary business is non-financial goods and services, such as certain car dealers, from duplicative CCCFA reporting requirements.
-This exemption will take effect by 25 April 2024.
+This exemption took effect on 25 April 2024.

 Credit Contracts and Consumer Finance Amendment Regulations 2024(external link) — New Zealand Legislation

-• revoke prescriptive affordability requirements in the Credit Contracts and Consumer Finance Regulations 2004 that were intended to clarify what constitutes reasonable inquires to assess whether a borrower can make the repayments for a prospective loan without suffering substantial hardship.
+• revoke prescriptive affordability requirements in the Credit Contracts and Consumer Finance Regulations 2004 that were intended to clarify what constitutes reasonable inquires to assess whether a borrower can make the repayments for a prospective loan without suffering substantial hardship (commencing 31 July 2024).

 • Amending the Responsible Lending Code to support lenders to responsibly ensure lending is affordable once the affordability regulations have been revoked.

 • Regulations to align certain jurisdictional rules for the four approved financial dispute resolution schemes.
-The Dispute Resolution Scheme rules regulations will be in place by 18 July 2024.
+The Dispute Resolution Scheme rules regulations commence 18 July 2024.

 Financial Service Providers (Rules for Approved Dispute Resolution Schemes) Regulations 2024(external link) — New Zealand Legislation